Empowering Black Excellence in Corporate Governance

 - Approval of current employer, if applicable, for corporate board service

 - 1:1 Mentor Pairing: Experience the advantage of personalized mentorship.
-Our mentors are Black directors at public and/or private companies who bring lived experiences and unique insights, guiding you through the complexities of board governance.
+BCBR Mentors sit on public and/or private companies who bring lived experiences and unique insights, guiding you through the complexities of board governance.

 - Expert Facilitators: Learn from the best.
 Our facilitators include sitting directors, esteemed SCU faculty, and subject matter experts (SMEs), offering a blend of academic rigor and practical expertise to enhance your readiness for board service.